GowthamiGK/api-challenge/README.md

 `GET /users/{userId}`

-- [ ] This route should return information about a user.
+- [ ] This route should return information about the given user.
 The response should be in the same format as the `/users/self` route.
 - [ ] Only admin users should be able to read from this route.
 All other requests should receive a 401 unauthorized response.
 This is the same as for the `/roles` route.

 You can add to the test snippets for this endpoint in `/test/user.crud.spec.js`.

+You do not need to add any additional tests, but you may do so if you find it helpful.

+Once the above tests are implemented and passing, the challenge is considered to be solved.

 ## Additional information